-The first stage of the entity section will be available in the first quarter of 2022, and will comprise building data imported from a range of existing sources.
-The first stage of the product section is planned to be launched in the third quarter of 2022, and will comprise product data imported from existing EPDs and other LCA sources, such as the Inventory of Carbon and Energy.
+The first stage of the entity section will be available in April 2023, subject to the feedback received from the industry consultations, and will comprise building data imported from a range of existing sources.
+The first stage of the product section is planned to be launched at the same time, and will comprise product data imported from existing EPDs and other LCA sources, such as the Inventory of Carbon and Energy.

-In the meantime, existing data sources such as the RICS Embodied Carbon Database, the Inventory of Carbon and Energy, and BRE Impact will continue to be available for use.
+In the meantime, existing data sources such as the Inventory of Carbon and Energy, and BRE Impact will continue to be available for use.